House GOP to subpoena Blinken over Afghanistan dissent cable

 Kabul’s fall turned the West’s withdrawal into a rout, with Kabul’s airport the center of a desperate air evacuation guarded by U.S. forces temporarily deployed for the task.
 A single explosive device that day killed at least 170 Afghan civilians and 13 American service members.

-McCaul made the Afghanistan-related document requests in January, upon becoming chairman of the committee, but he faced pushback from the department as he pursued his investigation into the withdrawal.
+McCaul made the Afghanistan-related document requests in January, upon becoming chairman of the committee, but has said he faced pushback from the department as he pursued his investigation into the withdrawal.

 State Department spokesperson Vedant Patel told reporters Monday that while he recognizes “the importance and the keen interest in this cable,” it would be a rare move for any secretary to turn over those documents to Congress.